TransKat/sodalinux-iso/README.md

 # sodalinux-iso

-The official ISO profile for Soda Linux.
+The Qtile ISO profile for Soda Linux.
 This profile is intended to be used with [archiso.](https://github.com/archlinux/archiso)

 # FAQ